 Affordable Care Act Tax Provisions for Individuals and Families

-Considerations for 2013
+Considerations for 2014

-- Individual Shared Responsibility Payment: Starting January 2014, you and your family must either have health care coverage, have an exemption from coverage, or make a payment when you file your 2014 tax return in 2015.
+- Individual Shared Responsibility Payment: Starting January 2014, you and your family must have health care coverage, have an exemption from coverage, or make a payment when you file your 2014 tax return in 2015.
 Most people already have qualifying health care coverage and will not need to do anything more than maintain that coverage throughout 2014.
 Learn More.